EmbarkStudios/kajiya/README.md

 Not actively used:

 * Screen-space ambient occlusion (GTAO)
-    * Currently used as a cross-bilateral feature guide for GI denoising
+    * Currently plugged in as a cross-bilateral feature guide for GI denoising
 * Screen-space diffuse bounce based on GTAO
     * Still runs, but not displayed by default